aragon/aragon-court/docs/4-entry-points/2-court.md

         - Update the adjudication round object to mark that all jurors' penalties were settled
     - In case all the jurors' penalties have been settled, and there was not even one juror voting in favor of the final ruling:
         - Ask the `JurorsRegistry` module to burn all the ANJ tokens that were collected during the adjudication round
-        - Return the adjudication round fees to the dispute creator or the appeal parties depending on whether the adjudication round was triggered by an external entity who created the dispute or due to a previous round that was appealed respectively.
+        - Return the adjudication round fees to the dispute creator or the appeal parties depending on whether the adjudication round was triggered by the `Arbitrable` instance who created the dispute or due to a previous round that was appealed respectively.

 ### 4.2.8.
 Settle reward